 Faslodex is approved to be used with the following medications:

-Faslodex is approved for use in women whose advanced or metastatic breast cancer is hormone receptor-positive (HR+) and HER2-negative (HER2–) and whose cancer got worse after previous hormone therapy.
-(This type of treatment works by blocking hormones that may be contributing to the growth of the cancer).
+Faslodex is approved for use in females whose advanced or metastatic breast cancer is hormone receptor-positive (HR-positive) and HER2-negative.
+The cancer also must have worsened after previous hormone therapy.
+(This type of treatment works by blocking hormones that may be contributing to the growth of the cancer.)
 Faslodex is approved for this use regardless of whether you’ve gone through menopause.

-However, if you’re a premenopausal woman (haven’t started menopause yet) and you want to take Faslodex, you must also take a drug to lower the amount of estrogen your ovaries produce.
-(In premenopausal women, the ovaries are the main producers of estrogen.)
+However, if you’re a premenopausal female (haven’t started menopause yet) and you want to take Faslodex, you must also take a drug to lower the amount of estrogen your ovaries produce.
+(In premenopausal females, the ovaries are the main producers of estrogen.)

-With HR+ breast cancer, more estrogen means the cancer grows more quickly.
-By blocking the large amounts of estrogen produced in a premenopausal woman’s ovaries, the cancer growth can be slowed or stopped completely.
+With HR-positive breast cancer, more estrogen means the cancer grows more quickly.
+By blocking the large amounts of estrogen produced in a premenopausal female’s ovaries, the cancer growth can be slowed or stopped completely.

 Examples of medications that may be used to decrease estrogen produced by the ovaries include: